Neil Hamilton (politician): Libel action against Al-Fayed

 Hamilton also brought a legal action for libel against Mohamed Al-Fayed.
 On 16 January 1997, Al-Fayed appeared in an edition of the Dispatches documentary series on Channel 4.
 He claimed that Hamilton had demanded and had accepted cash payments of up to £110,000, Harrods' gift vouchers and a free holiday at the Hôtel Ritz Paris in 1987, in return for asking questions in Parliament on behalf of Harrods.
 While Hamilton did not deny the holiday, he continued to maintain that he was innocent of improper conduct.

 On 31 July 1998, Hamilton's action was approved for a court listing.
 Funds for the action were donated by Lord Harris of High Cross, the Earl of Portsmouth and Taki, who raised £50,000.
 Other contributors to the fund included Simon Heffer, Norris McWhirter, Peter Clarke, Lord Bell, Gyles Brandreth and Gerald Howarth (Hamilton's co-plaintiff in the BBC action).
 Some Conservative MPs (approximately 40 of the 165) also made contributions.
 In total, approximately £410,000 was raised.

 The jury trial commenced in November 1999.
 Hamilton and his wife were cross-examined by George Carman QC.
 Carman put to Hamilton that he had acted corruptly to demand and then take £10,000 from Mobil Oil in 1989 for tabling an amendment to a finance bill.
 At the time, Hamilton was a member of a Commons select committee on finance.
 Al-Fayed said Hamilton had taken the money either in brown envelope cash payments or through Ian Greer.
 Hamilton said in his own evidence: "I have never received a penny from Mr Fayed; I have never asked."
 His counsel, in the closing comments, argued that Al-Fayed's assertions had destroyed his client's reputation.

 On 21 December 1999, the jury unanimously decided in favour of Al-Fayed, declaring Hamilton corrupt.
 A year later, Hamilton lost his appeal against the decision, and was refused leave to appeal to the House of Lords on 2 April 2001.

 Bankruptcy

-On 22 May 2001, unable to pay his legal fees and with costs amounting to some £3m, Hamilton declared bankruptcy.
+On 22 May 2001, unable to pay his legal fees and with costs amounting to some £3m, Hamilton was declared bankrupt.
+His and his wife's home in Nether Alderley, Cheshire, was sold for £1.25 million.
 He was discharged from bankruptcy in May 2004.